w5xd/PacketThermostat/Assembly.md

 To repeat: in both the ZX and W boxes, a jumper must be placed from the center hole to either the one above (Rx) or the one below (Rz).

-If your furnace has split power, then you have to know which thermostat wires need to be powered from which R wire (Rx or Rz) and you have to choose the PacketThermostatSettings to match, and you need to take care in which position you jumper the ZX and the W box, and you must <b>not</b> install the Rx/Rz jumper.
+If your furnace has split 24V AC power, then you have to know which thermostat wires need to be powered from which R wire (Rx or Rz) and you have to choose the PacketThermostatSettings to match, and you need to take care in which position you jumper the ZX and the W box, and you must <b>not</b> install the Rx/Rz jumper.